numbersense/numbersense/pages/index.rst

 About
 =====

-Numbersense is based in Brooklyn, NYC and Chicago, IL and was founded by `Andrew Martin <https://www.github.com/almartin82>`_ and `Chris Haid <https://www.github.com/chrishaid>`_ in 2015.
+Numbersense is based in Brooklyn, NYC and Chicago, IL and was founded by `Chris Haid <https://www.github.com/chrishaid>`_ in 2015.

 .. class:: jumbotron col-md-4